-All fishing matches are now allowed by the Government so all matches on the fixture list will know be fished including the first on Tin Mill Dam (Carp Side) on Sunday 31st May 2020.
+All fishing matches are now allowed by the Government so all matches on the fixture list will know take place.

 Rules are Names given before the match to the organiser, recommended that other than cash be used, but this may not be possible.
 Travel in accordance with Government guidelines.
 Social distancing must be adhered to at all times, no physical greetings, handshakes etc. to take place, Draw process will be arranged so that it is safe before the match, if the draw cant take place online it must be done outside conforming to the distancing rules, if a raffle style approach is used only the organiser should do the draw, Two weigh officials will be appointed one to weigh one to write the weights down, do not follow the weighmen, the angler should transfer the fish into the weigh bucket & then step away, when he has been weighed he should return to his vehicle.